SAP-samples/teched2025-AD161/README.md

 The producing app provides an interface to the data and publishes its definition.
 The consuming app imports the interface definition and builds on top of it.

-In the first part of this session, we build two CAP apps: _xflights_ is an app that holds masterdata for flights, airlines, ... and provides an API to access the data. _xtravels_ allows to book travels and flights and makes use of the masterdata provided by _xflights_.
+In the first part of this session, you build two CAP apps: _xflights_ is an app that holds masterdata for flights, airlines, ... and provides an API to access the data. _xtravels_ allows to book travels and flights and makes use of the masterdata provided by _xflights_.

-In the second part of the session, we extend the _xtravels_ app and also consume a BDC Data Product.
+In the second part of the session, you extend the _xtravels_ app and also consume a BDC Data Product.

 <br>![](./assets/images/i_0020.png)

 We focus on the CAP part of this integration.
 I.e. we assume that there already is a BDC tenant with the required Data Product installed, and that we have access to that tenant.
-In the HANA Cloud Instance we are using for the session, we have already created a HANA Remote Source pointing to the BDC tenant, as well as a schema that contains virtual tables pointing to the corresponding share tables in the BDC tenant.
-In the session, we will connect the entities in the CAP app to these virtual tables, following the Data Federation pattern established in the first part of the session.
+In the HANA Cloud Instance used for the session, we have already created a HANA Remote Source pointing to the BDC tenant, as well as a schema that contains virtual tables pointing to the corresponding share tables in the BDC tenant.
+In the session, you will connect the entities in the CAP app to these virtual tables, following the Data Federation pattern established in the first part of the session.